JoelLigma/Image-Classification-with-PyTorch/README.md

 - Developed code in Jupyter Notebook for an image classifier built with PyTorch
 - Converted it into a command line application that takes user input
 - Neural Network architectures available to the user are VGG16 and Alexnet

+Disclaimer: This application only runs on GPU-enabled machines or while having access to cloud GPUs